 The CTRS is a certified recreational therapist who has demonstrated professional competence by acquiring a specific body of knowledge and passing the NCTRC exam.
 The CTRS employs a scope of practice that is based upon theoretical constructs and applied methodology, and addresses a wide range of disabling conditions and illnesses.
 In practice, CTRSs apply this critical set of competencies and skill toward the total person and the life factors that are associated with a specific disability or illness.
 The CTRS often serves as a member of the treatment team in concert with other healthcare professionals, significantly contributing to the effectiveness and efficiency of patient care and service outcomes.

-The CTRS designation is the unifying credential for recreational therapists throughout the United States, Canada, and 10 other countries with approximately 15,000 Certified Therapeutic Recreation Specialists in the NCTRC registry.
+The CTRS designation is the unifying credential for recreational therapists throughout the United States, Canada, and 13 other countries with approximately 19,000 Certified Therapeutic Recreation Specialists (who hold active, inactive, or eligible for re-entry status) in the NCTRC registry.

 What is Recreational Therapy?

 Recreational therapy, also known as therapeutic recreation, is a systematic process that utilizes recreation and other activity-based interventions to address the assessed needs of individuals with illnesses and/or disabling conditions, as a means to psychological and physical health, recovery, and well-being.
 The purpose of the RT process is to improve or maintain physical, cognitive, social, emotional and spiritual functioning in order to facilitate full participation in life.

 In today’s demanding employment market, NCTRC certification indicates to employers and the public that the CTRS has met the educational, experiential and professional requirements necessary to be a qualified provider of recreational therapy services.
 Only individuals who have met the specific qualifications to become certified by NCTRC can use the CTRS designation.

 - The CTRS credential provides a level of protection for consumers of RT services.